KaidiLyu/xv6-riscv-semaphore/Program2LabReport.md

 **Evidence (from development process):**
 - README records the related conversation: "Why can't semtest execute?
 I've already added it to Makefile."
 - Initially, incorrect Makefile configuration caused programs to fail to compile or execute
-- Need to modify multiple Makefile variables simultaneously (`UPROGS`, compilation rules, etc.)
+- Needed to modify multiple Makefile variables simultaneously (`UPROGS`, compilation rules, etc.)

 **Failure Reason:**
 - Makefile needs to add source files to both compilation list and executable list
-- Need to ensure programs are correctly linked to user-space libraries
+- Needed to ensure programs are correctly linked to user-space libraries
 - File paths or naming may not match

 **Knowledge Gained:**
-- Understood xv6's build system: need to modify multiple Makefile variables simultaneously
+- Understood xv6's build system: needed to modify multiple Makefile variables simultaneously
 - Learned how to correctly add new user programs to xv6 system
 - Understood the compilation and linking process of user programs

 **Final Solution:**
-- Add new programs to the `UPROGS` variable in Makefile
+- Added new programs to the `UPROGS` variable in Makefile
-- Ensure source files are in the correct location (`user/` directory)
+- Ensured source files were in the correct location (`user/` directory)
-- Use correct naming conventions
+- Used correct naming conventions

 ### 1.3 Verification of Success